Ruthik27/AbstractXpress/readme.md

 ### 🤝 Contributing

-We welcome contributions! 🎉 Raise an issue or submit a pull request to improve the application.
+I welcome contributions! 🎉 Raise an issue or submit a pull request to improve the application.